A blood donor clinic assistant makes sure donors are eligible to give blood and that donors are safe during blood collection.

 You need to communicate in person and in writing with donors, other medical staff and suppliers.
 It can be helpful to know 2 or more languages.

 Right now, many health care workers are older, and many are retiring.
-This means that there may be more job opportunities for people to enter jobs like blood donor clinic assistants without formal health care training.
+This means that there may be more job opportunities for people to enter jobs like blood donor clinic assistants.
+Professionals in this field with a college diploma or courses related to health services should have better employment prospects.

 These links will give you a list of related educational programs or where you can search for them.
 There may be other schools that have similar programs, such as private career colleges.
 You may be able to get advanced standing.